sreejitr/Wolfenstein/Abhishek Mukhopadhyay - Progress Report on Game Development.md

 Added lives for monkey - Monkey gets one life for every 3000 bonus points he collects by knocking of the buckets

+#Date: May 5th 2015

+<b>What was the goal for this week..

+Improve the finish

+<b>What I actually did this week..

+Added a short tutorial in the form of hints based on user feedback

+Made gaining bonus points, life and losing life more visually explicit

+Updated wiki